Skip to main content

 Read more

-Monthly Precipitation and Temperature: February precipitation ranged from below average to much below average in Arizona and New Mexico (Fig. 1a), while February temperatures were average to above-average across nearly all of Arizona and New Mexico (Fig. 1b).
-The daily average temperature anomalies for Feb 1 – Mar 18 (Fig. 2) highlight the fluctuations at select stations around the region.
+Monthly Precipitation and Temperature: October precipitation ranged from record driest to below average in most of Arizona and from below average to above average in most of New Mexico (Fig. 1a).
+October temperatures were above average to record warmest in Arizona and near average to record warmest in most of New Mexico (Fig. 1b).
+The daily average temperature anomalies for Oct.
+1 – Nov.
+15 (Fig. 2) highlight the fluctuations at select stations around the region (see detailed station data).

 Read more